I have the right to take part in civic life.

 Voters Can Apply for Accessible Electronic Vote by Mail

-- To access the Accessible Vote by Mail system, you must first submit a completed Accessible Vote by Mail Application online or download the application, then email/fax or print and mail to your local election office.
+Massachusetts voters who cannot independently cast a standard print ballot can now request accessible electronic voting accommodations.
+To access the Accessible Vote by Mail system, you must first submit a complete Accessible Vote by Mail Application online and send it to your local election official.

 We all Have a Right to be Engaged